ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/S01-Force_Fields_Overview.md

 Development Phase I

 United atoms force fields.
 United atom models represent nonpolar carbons and their bonded hydrogens as a single particle.
 They can significantly reduce the size of most problems, since roughly half of the atoms in biological or other organic macromolecules are hydrogens.
 Additional advantage is the efficiency gain in conformational sampling.
 The first united atoms force field was UNICEPP
 [(L.G.
 Dunfield, 1978)](https://pubs.acs.org/doi/10.1021/j100513a014).
-After this initial success all major protein force fields developed united atoms models.
+After this initial success all major developers of protein force fields implemented united atoms models.

 According to early comparisons between all-atom and united-atom simulations, united-atom force fields adequately represent molecular vibrations and bulk properties of small molecules.
 It became apparent, however, that there were some limitations:
 - In the absence of explicit hydrogens, hydrogen bonds cannot be accurately treated;